 If I ever got the chance to interview Jay Z, I would ask about his definition of winning.
 He once said it’s better to love to win than to hate to lose — the rationale was that those driven by the negative feeling of losing would stoop to any level to avoid it; on the other hand, those driven by the positive feeling of legitimate success will rise to unimaginable heights to achieve victory.
 That dynamic is perfectly exemplified in the differences between Barack Obama and Donald Trump‘s presidential campaigns and administrations.
 So if we’re looking for culture warriors capable of defeating The Donald, Jay and Beyoncé have as good a track record as anyone of out-witting corporate America without compromising their identities.

 With recent power moves like the purchase and development of Tidal, the production of social justice-themed documentaries and the signing of Van Jones to Roc Nation’s newly-created “social activism” division, Jay and Bey appear to be planting the seeds to harness the world’s powerful zeitgeist of activism.
-Mrs. Carter’s infamous Black Panther-themed Super Bowl performance was a clear sign that their new business model sought a creative/corporate balance where doing good could be profitable.
-Still.
-Both have been harshly criticized in the social justice space for commoditizing revolutionary ideas to benefit their lucrative business endeavors.
+Queen Bey’s infamous Black Panther-themed Super Bowl performance was a clear sign that they’d found a new creative/corporate balance where doing good could be profitable.
+Still, both have been harshly criticized in the social justice space for commoditizing revolutionary ideas to benefit their lucrative business endeavors.

 From Jay’s collaborations with Dead Prez to Bey’s proudly declared preference for Jackson 5 nostrils, they’ve gotten just as many side-eyes as salutes for their insistence on keeping it real while getting rich.
 Everyone from a hopeless presidential candidate to the great Harry Belafonte has questioned their sincerity as well as the ultimate impact of their pro-Black and anti-establishment media messaging — mainly because of the couple’s own deep roots in corporate capitalism is what makes their resistance possible.
 But is it time everyone stopped believing that activism and profitability must be mutually exclusive?